steven-mi/Recurrent-Models-of-Visual-Attention-TF-2.0/README.md

 - in addition to the baseline model, batch norm was added to reduce variance
 - instead of random search, Bayessian Hyperparameter Optimization was used to tune the hyperparameter of the network (std and initial learning rate)

-## Project Structure
-- `data/` contains scripts for loading data e.g. bach dataset loader, mnist, ...
-- `model/` contains implementation of the whole model
-    - `ram.py` contains the implementation of the Recurrent Attention Model
-    - `layers.py` contains the implementation of the convolution layer (change this to try out other convolutions)
-- `visualizations/` contain scripts for visualizing the model and data
-- `./` contains jupyter notebooks about how to use the dataloader, how to use the visualization scripts and how to train the model

 ## Results
 - instead of SGD with Momentum and learning rate decay, a ADAM optimizer was used